EFTI4EU/reference-implementation/deploy/local/domibus/README.md

 After first login, you will be asked to update your password.

-Once logged, we need to setup each domain, you can switch domains from the list at the top right corner.
+Once logged, we need to setup each domain. you can switch domains from the list at the top right corner.
 For each domain you need to:

 - Add the related pmode file.
 To do this, click on PMode menu on the left, then current > upload and pass it the domain-pmode.xml file stored in the pmodes folder of this project.